FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 \newpage

 ## **Prochlorococcus* genomic capacities for electron dissipation and DNA repair
-NAAMAN FIGURE
-Add Clade Code
-Make visual grammar consistent.
-Drop 'title'
-X axis scale annotated in mMol O2, lines in uM, make consistent.

-Figure \@ref(fig:ProchlorococcusEnzymeKms) shows genes encoding enzymes for  *P. marinus* strains from Clades HLI, LLII, LLIII and LLII [@omarAnnotationGenesEncoding2023], compared to the measured or inferred K~M~ for [O~2~] for each enzyme CITATIONS. [@bergResponsesPsbAHli2011] previously found that MED4 increases expression of alternative oxidase ('ubiquinol oxidase (non electrogenic)')  to cope with changes in light by dissipating electrons from the inter-system transport chain, while the genome scan shows SS120 and MIT9313 lack this gene, and therefore, lack an oxygen-dependent path to cope with changing excitation.
+Figure \@ref(fig:ProchlorococcusEnzymeKms) shows genes encoding enzymes for  *P. marinus* strains from Clades HLI, LLII, LLIII and LLII [@omarAnnotationGenesEncoding2023], compared to the measured or inferred K~M~ for [O~2~] for each enzyme CITATIONS.
+MED4 increases expression of alternative oxidase ('ubiquinol oxidase (non electrogenic)')  to cope with changes in light [@bergResponsesPsbAHli2011], by dissipating electrons from the inter-system transport chain.
 The approximate K~M~ for [O~2~] of ~ 25 µM for ubiquinol oxidase (non electrogenic) is comparable to the lower limit for growth of MED4 in our experiments.
 We suggest that dependence upon this enzyme excludes MED4 from low oxygen zones.
+The genome scan shows SS120 and MIT9313 lack this gene, and therefore, lack this oxygen-dependent path to cope with changing excitation.
 Conversely, a gene encoding (S)-2-hydroxy-acid oxidase is encoded in the MIT9313 genome.
 (S)-2-hydroxy-acid oxidase catalyzes the reaction of 2-hydroxy acid with O~2~ to produce toxic H~2~O~2~ [@InformationEC15].
 (S)-2-hydroxy-acid oxidase has an approximate K~M~ for [O~2~] of ~ 250 µM, and produces H~2~O~2~, so growth at lower [O~2~] may protect MIT9313 from auto-intoxication from production of H~2~O~2~.
-We hypothesize that under our 250 µM O~2~ and higher blue light, *P. marinus* MIT9313 exhibited photoinhibition, resulting from the inactivation of PSII caused by the production of the reactive oxygen species, hydrogen peroxide.
-This photoinhibition is further compounded by the limited inducible repair mechanism for PSII, due to the absence of FtsH 2 and 3  expression in *P. marinus* MIT9313 [@bonisteelStrainSpecificDifferences2018].
-We hypothesize that under the conditions of our high light and 2.5 µM and 25 µM O~2~ experiments, the activity of the 2-hydroxy-acid oxidase enzyme is suppressed.
-As a result, the catalyzed production of hydrogen peroxide is inhibited, leading to minimal PSII damage, allowing MIT9313 to avoid photoinhibition and circumvent limitations on PSII repair.
+We hypothesize that under 250 µM O~2~ and higher blue light, *P. marinus* MIT9313 suffered photoinhibition, resulting from the inactivation of PSII caused by the production of the reactive oxygen species, hydrogen peroxide.
+This photoinhibition is compounded by the limited inducible repair mechanism for PSII, due to the absence of FtsH 2 and 3  expression in *P. marinus* MIT9313 [@bonisteelStrainSpecificDifferences2018].
+We hypothesize that under the conditions of our high light and 2.5 µM and 25 µM O~2~ experiments, the activity of the (S)-2-hydroxy-acid oxidase enzyme is suppressed.
+As a result, the catalyzed production of hydrogen peroxide is inhibited, leading to less PSII damage, allowing MIT9313 to avoid photoinhibition and circumvent its limitations on PSII repair.
 Figure \@ref(fig:ProchlorococcusEnzymeKms) also shows that *P. marinus* SS120 is the only tested ecotype to lack the pyridoxal 5'-phosphate synthase enzyme.
 The pyridoxal 5'-phosphate synthase enzyme is an important cofactor in the biosynthesis of vitamin B~6~ [@sangIdentificationPyridoxinePyridoxamine2007].
 Vitamin B~6~ is a potential antioxidant and can effectively quench singlet oxygen [@bilskiVitaminB6Pyridoxine2000].
-The absence of the pyridoxal 5'-phosphate synthase enzyme may explain why *P. marinus* SS120 does not grow as well as *P. marinus* MIT9313 when exposed to high light stress under 25 µM O~2~ and not at all under 2.5 µM O~2~.
+The absence of the pyridoxal 5'-phosphate synthase enzyme may explain why *P. marinus* SS120 does not grow as well as *P. marinus* MIT9313, when exposed to high light stress under 25 µM O~2~ and not at all under 2.5 µM O~2~.

 <div class="figure">
 <img src="../Output/Figures/ProchlorococcusEnzymeKms.png" alt="**K~m~ values for oxygen metabolizing enzymes.** The y-axis represents the log10 concentration of oxygen substrate (mM).
 The x-axis represents the oxygen metabolizing enzymes encoded in at least one of the *Prochlorococcus marinus* strains in this study.
 The *Prochlorococcus marinus* strains are indicated in rows.
 The solid circles represent K~m~ values from literature and the asterisks represent predicted values.
 Colors represent the gene counts.
 The red shaded area denotes a K~m~ oxygen concentration range from 230 to 280 µM.
 The green shaded area denotes a K~m~ oxygen concentration range from 5 to 50 µM .
 The blue shaded area denotes a K~m~ oxygen concentration range from 0.5 to 5 µM.
 The black bars show the minimum and maximum K~m~ values.
 Figure was generated using a filtered subset of the annotated phytoplankton gene sequences dataset from @omarAnnotationGenesEncoding2023." width="6000" />